 Chainsaw Man survives tiny crops absurdly well.
 Ties, blood spray, officewear, red-black contrast, devil silhouettes, tired eyes, wet pavement, and brutal urban emptiness all read instantly.
 Denji works because the silhouette is so feral.
 Makima works because the control is visual before it is narrative.
 Power works because the design is loud without becoming unreadable.
 Aki works because restraint can be just as iconic as chaos.

 That is why the mature-cluster move is a franchise visual router, not just more disconnected character pages.
 Broader wallpaper and poster search should have one page that sorts people by mood and sends them into the right next obsession, then loops them back into the stronger character guides instead of leaving them stranded in image-intent only.
-Aki and Himeno finally having their own image pages makes that loop much cleaner than it was on the last hub pass.
+The Reze rebound gives that router one more clear live entry path instead of a static archive feel.

 Best Next Clicks by Search Intent